KohaAloha/are-we-flying/docs/are we flying.md

 So what are we doing here?

-- First, we get the amount we're tilting left or right, which in airplane terminology is its **bank**,
+- First, we get the amount we're tilting left or right, which in aeroplane terminology is its **bank**.
 - Next, we determine by how much to shift our "center of gravity".
 We turn the bank value into degrees (mostly for code cosmetics reasons) and then we scale the value down, so that numbers in the interval [-5,5] now sit in the internval [-2,2] instead.
 For instance, -5 becomes -2, -2.5 becomes -1, 0 stays 0, etc. However, we also _constrain_ the values so that anything less than -5 still maps to -2, and anything greater than 5 still maps to 2.
 - We update our variable that records the "center of gravity" and then,
-- we tell MSFS to update the actual airplane control value for aileron trim, by setting it to the average of the _opposite_ of the current bank value (the bank value and the trim values use opposite signs for the same direction), and our center of gravity.
+- we tell MSFS to update the actual aeroplane control value for aileron trim, by setting it to the average of the _opposite_ of the current bank value (the bank value and the trim values use opposite signs for the same direction), and our center of gravity.
 (The 180 comes from dividing the average of our bank and center of gravity, `(bank + center)/2`, by 90 degrees)

 And that's it, level hold implemented!
 There's... not a lot to do.
 We can tweak the `constrain_map` inputs so that we add smaller or larger shifts at each step, with the tradeoff being that the larger the step, the more likely we are to overshoot our correction, leading to the plane to "bob and weave" for a while before it's finally flying level, and we can fiddle with that 180, changing it to larger or smaller values, but that's kind of it.